oauth-wg/oauth-selective-disclosure-jwt/main.md

 has not been tampered with since its issuance.
 If the signature on the SD-JWT cannot be verified, the SD-JWT MUST be rejected.

-## Entropy and Uniqueness of the salt
+## Entropy of the salt

 The security model relies on the fact that the salt is not learned or guessed by the attacker.
 It is vitally important to adhere to this principle.
 As such, the salt MUST be created in such a manner that it is cryptographically random, long enough and has high entropy that it is not practical for the attacker to guess.
-Each salt value MUST be unique.
+A new random value MUST be chosen for each claim.

 ## Minimum length of the salt